gregjlinton/verson_control_class_activity/README.md

 ## Tools Used

 * **GitHub Web Interface:** All activities will be performed directly in your web browser using your GitHub account.
-No additional software installation is required.
+* https://www.viewstl.com/ for editing the STL files.

 ## Activity Overview (Instructor-Led)